thetallbloke/SQL-Auto-History/README.md

 There is still debate if we also need a view of the data that just joins the two tables (in the case of Option 1).
 This might be a requirement for the application to use specifically when listing out the changes for a specific record.

 ## Now what?
 We'd like feedback on this solution.
 Will it work?
 Suggestions to make it better?
 Other considerations?

+Use the discussions.

+If you want to contribute, please do.
+Raise a PR and we'll review it.